Atreiu-G/Document-Templates/README.md

 When you right click on desktop, you could see "Create document", in the most cases, if templates are not setted, simply set this template archive:

-tar -xf Templates.tar
-sudo mv Templates $HOME/
+tar -xf Templates.tar && mv Templates $HOME/